snaefellsnes-excursions/snaefellsnes-excursions.github.io/_posts/2022-05-27-iceland-in-miniature.md

 The way across the lava field is a **gravel track** that is not difficult to drive on.
 You will see mountains, lava formations, old craters and small lakes along the way.
 The roadway is pedestrian and vehicle-friendly and there are a few spots along the way from where you can really get fantastic views over the surrounding lava field and feel one with this spectacular nature.

-To visit Berserkjahraun, you can join one of our [tailored private tours]({% link _tours/west-tour.md %}) and enjoy the beauty and tranquillity of the field.
+If you want to visit Berserkjahraun, we can arrange a private tour for you to enjoy the beauty and tranquillity of the field.

 If the stench of fermented shark, *hákarl* in Icelandic, doesn't put you off, you may visit the **Bjarnarhöfn Shark Museum** just across the lava field.
 This is the only place in Iceland where this classic Icelandic delicacy is still produced, and it may be worth a visit if you are in the area.
 Here you will learn all about this old Icelandic tradition and get to taste the infamous **Hákarl**.